Learning with Selectively Labeled Data from Multiple Decision-makers: Abstract

 \section{Abstract}

-We study the problem of learning with selectively labeled data, which arises when outcomes are only partially labeled due to historical decision-making.
-The labeled data distribution may substantially differ from the full population, especially when the historical decisions and the target outcome can be simultaneously affected by some unobserved factors.
-Consequently, learning with only the labeled data may lead to severely biased results when deployed to the full population.
-Our paper tackles this challenge by exploiting the fact that in many applications the historical decisions were made by a set of heterogeneous decision-makers.
-In particular, we analyze this setup in a principled instrumental variable (IV) framework.
-We establish conditions for the full-population risk of any given prediction rule to be point-identified from the observed data and provide sharp risk bounds when the point identification fails.
-We further propose a weighted learning approach that learns prediction rules robust to the label selection bias in both identification settings.
-Finally, we apply our proposed approach to a semi-synthetic financial dataset and demonstrate its superior performance in the presence of selection bias.
+We study the problem of classification with selectively labeled data, whose distribution may differ from the full population due to historical decision-making.
+We exploit the fact that in many applications historical decisions were made by multiple decision-makers, each with different decision rules.
+We analyze this setup under a principled instrumental variable (IV) framework and rigorously study the identification of classification risk.
+We establish conditions for the exact identification of classification risk and derive tight partial identification bounds when exact identification fails.
+We further propose a unified cost-sensitive learning (UCL) approach to learn classifiers robust to selection bias in both identification settings.
+Finally, we theoretically and numerically validate the efficacy of our proposed method.